luxonis/depthai-docs-website/FAQ.md

 ## What Is the Format of the Depth Data in `depth_sipp`?

-The output array is in uint16, with direct mapping to millimeters (mm).
+The output array is in uint16, so 0 to 65,535 with direct mapping to millimeters (mm).

 So a value of 3,141 in the array is 3,141 mm, or 3.141 meters.
 So this whole array is the z-dimension of each pixel off of the camera plane, where the `center of the universe` is the camera marked `RIGHT`.

+And the specific value of 65,535 is a special value, meaning an invalid disparity/depth result.

 ## How Do I Display Multiple Streams?
 To specify which streams you would like displayed, use the `-s` option.
 For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for depth results (`depth_sipp`), use the following command: